New York Academy of Art

-The New York Academy of Art is a private art university in the Tribeca neighborhood of New York City.
-The academy offers a Master of Fine Arts degree with a focus on technical training and critical discourse, as well as a post-baccalaureate Certificate of Fine Art.
+The New York Academy of Art is a private, graduate-only art school in the Tribeca neighborhood of New York City.
+The academy offers a Master of Fine Arts degree and a post-baccalaureate Certificate of Fine Art degree, with a focus on technical training and critical discourse.

 The school annually hosts two public events: the TriBeCa Ball and the fund-raising auction Take Home a Nude at Sotheby’s Auction House in New York, both known to attract high-profile guests.